bjss-data-academy/apache-spark-databricks/functions.md

 y = cos(0)
 ```

 passes the value of 0 to the `cos` function.
-That returns the cosine of whatever you pass in. in this case, the cosine of zero.
-The result is one.
+That returns the cosine of whatever you pass in.
+In this case, the cosine of zero.
+The result of one is returned.

 Pure functions like this are independent of any object.
 They have no memory of the past.
 They operate only on the data they are given, return a result, and promptly forget all about it.